Pytest-with-Eric/python-testing-frameworks-example/README.md

 # pytest-fixture-autouse-example
-This repo contains the sample code for the article - pytest fixture autouse
+This repo contains the sample code for the article - python testing framworks

 # Requirements
 * Python (3.10.6)